0-6-2

 Under the Whyte notation for the classification of steam locomotives, 0-6-2 represents the wheel arrangement of no leading wheels, six powered and coupled driving wheels on three axles and two trailing wheels on one axle.
 This type is sometimes known as a Branchliner or Webb type.

 Overview

-While some locomotives with this wheel arrangement had tenders, the majority were tank locomotives which carried their coal and water onboard.
+While some locomotives with this wheel arrangement had tenders, the majority were tank locomotives which carried their coal and water on board.